 OSAP provides access to loans and grants to students who require funding to complete their education.
 OSAP should not be relied upon to pay for education, but added onto what you already have available.
 To learn more about the program and the process click on the links below.

 What is OSAP?

 OSAP is a joint program that distributes funds on behalf of the Government of Canada and the Province of Ontario.
-It is run by the Student Financial Assistance Branch (SFAB) of the Ministry of Advanced Education and Skills Development (MAESD), and in Ontario, by all post-secondary institutions (Financial Aid Offices; FAO).
+It is run by the Student Financial Assistance Branch (SFAB) of the Ministry of Colleges and Universities (MCU), and in Ontario, by all post-secondary institutions (Financial Aid Offices; FAO).

 The ministry accepts applications on behalf of qualified students through an online portal, (ontario.ca/osap) and based on the information you provide, will determine the available funding for each application.
 Once your application has been assessed, the FAO will help administer the remainder of the program.

 Unless otherwise stated, when a full-time application for OSAP is submitted students will be automatically considered for all sources of funding associated with the program.

 The following is a list of funding programs that you will be considered for the 2021/22 academic year that only requires one application, the OSAP full-time application: